 He spent three seasons as the program's recruiting coordinator and hitting coach, and oversaw a defense that finished with a .970 fielding percentage – second in the league – during his final season in 2008, while posting a third-place conference finish, a .311 team batting average and 63 home runs.

 During his time at George Mason, Palumbo helped guide four players into the professional ranks including three-time all-conference honoree and ABCA All-East Region selection Scott Krieger, as well as Louisville Slugger Freshman All-American Justin Bour.

 A two-time CAA Defensive Player of the Year, Palumbo finished his career as the Patriots all-time leader in hits (283), at-bats (865), games played (218) and games started (217), while ranking among the top 10 in runs, stolen bases, total bases, RBI and walks.
 During his senior campaign, he led the nation in runs scored per game (1.4), hit a career-best .402 and led the Patriots to an at-large berth in the NCAA Tournament – the program's first appearance since 1993.
 Palumbo was selected in the15th-round round by the San Francisco Giants in the 2004 MLB Amateur Draft and was later named a Northwest League All-Star with the Salem-Keizer Volcanoes.

 Palumbo was part of the CAA's Silver Anniversary team in 2010.

-He currently resides in Richmond and is married to Sarah.
+He currently resides in Richmond with his wife, Sarah, and son, Grayson.